tinuva/SDRPlusPlusBrown/docs/tx.md

 * "AGC Attack", "AGC Decay" - the signal automatic gain control.
 Routines are same as on receiving pipeline.
   I found that setting very low AGC Decay (0.1) helps keeping the signal power pressure mostly constant at maximum, which is good for transmission.
 * "Mic NR" - enables the microphone noise reduction (algorithm same as Audio NR2, i.e. OMLSA-MCRA).
-Very useful on desktop.
+Very useful on desktop os with simple mic.
   Not needed for the Android, because Android has its own noise reduction, already used by default.
   Note: the use of processed/raw input in Android pipeline, there's toggle in the Sink section of the main menu.
-Also note that there's still work in progress, NR2 needs its own AGC that scales from complex to short samples because it's implemented in shorts, and back.
+Also note that there's still work in progress, NR2 needs its own AGC that scales from complex numbers to 16-bit integers samples because it's implemented in 16-bit integers, and back.
 * There's preamp for Mic NR
 * gauge below the "Mic NR" represents the signal after that stage.
-* "Mic SQL" enables squelch on the microphone.
+* "Mic SQL" enables squelch (silence detection) on the microphone.
 You know when person uses SDR on PC, their signal contains a lot of noises in the pauses.
 In addition to the Mic NR, Mic SQL works very well in producing deep silence in the pauses, reflected in emitted radio signal.
 Pleasure for eyes and ears.
 * "High cut-off" - low-pass filter, that coincides with selected mode width (e.g. 2.7 Khz for SSB).
 You